Koh Tao Diving Tours

 Description

-Located on the west coast of Koh Tao, Lighthouse Bay features coral bommies and sandy patches that provide a relaxed dive environment.
+Located on the North-East coast of Koh Tao, Lighthouse Bay features giant boulders, coral bommies and sandy patches that provide a relaxed dive environment.

 Marine Life